alexteal/dotfiles/README.md

 Includes:

+-   ohmyzsh
--   zsh
+    -   p10k
+    -   Autocomplete and fuzzy searchable command history
 -   nvim
     -   tons of plugins
+    -   Largely minimal, optimized for webdev
+    -   half broken but still does the job 99% of the time
 -   tmux
--   ohmyzsh
-    -   p10k
+    -   some solid custom config, with catpuccin themed status line
 -   custom bash scripts
+    -   available in `./scripts/`
+    -   contains neat features like `venv`, which creates a python3 venv and sources it in one command

 ## Install

-`it's been a long time since i've done real damage tests with this script. it might overwrite config files, so back them up in case.`
+**it's been a long time since i've done real damage tests with this script. it might overwrite config files, so back them up in case.**

 You need bash to install.
 Install with `./install`